algolia/magento/_src/m2-indexing.md

 * removeWordsIfNoResults
     * lastWords

 Additional index settings can be managed in the Algolia dashboard or via the extension’s `algolia_suggestions_index_before_set_settings` custom event.
+See [events](/magento/doc/m2/backend).
 You can hook into this event and modify the settings programmatically directly from Magento.

 ## Additional sections indexing

 In the autocomplete menu you can display other sections like color and brands.
-This feature requires that the instant search page has been enabled.
+This feature requires the instant search page to be enabled.
 The *Additional Sections* area requires this to work properly.

 To be able to choose an attribute in the Additional Section area, you will need to set it as an attribute for faceting in Algolia.